armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 title: Blue/Green Deployment Tutorial
 linkTitle: Blue/Green
 description: >
   In this tutorial, you learn how to use a blue/green strategy to deploy your app to Kubernetes using Armory CD-as-a-Service.
+Use kubectl to install the Remote Network Agent.
+Deploy the sample app to multiple targets.
 categories: ["Deployment", "Tutorials"]
 tags: ["Deploy Strategy", "Blue/Green", "Kubernetes"]
-draft: true
+draft: false
 ---

 ## Learning objectives

 A blue/green strategy shifts traffic from the running version of your software to a new version of your software.

+This tutorial is designed to use a single Kubernetes cluster with multiple namespaces to simulate multiple clusters.
+The sample code is in a GitHub repo that you can fork to your own GitHub account.

+If you don't have a Kubernetes cluster, you can install one locally using [kind](https://kind.sigs.k8s.io/), which is a tool for running a lightweight Kubernetes cluster using Docker.
+Your cluster does not need be publicly accessible.

-1. Install the CLI
+1. Clone the repo branch
-1. Install the RNA
+1. Install the CLI so you can deploy from the command line.
-1. Create directory structure
+1. Create Client Credentials so you can connect your Kubernetes cluster.
+1. Connect your cluster by installing a Remote Newtwork Agent.
 1. Create Kubernetes manifests - app v1 plus active Service, app v2 plus preview Service
 1. Create your deployment config file
 1. Add blue/green strategy